onflow/contract-updater/README.md

 - Stage 1: `[B, E]`
 - Stage 2: `[C]`

-Let's continue into a walkthrough with contracts `A`, `B`, and `C` and see how `ContractUpdater` can be configured to execute these preconfigured updates.
+Let's continue into a walkthrough with contracts `A`, `B`, and `C` and see how `StagedContractUpdates` can be configured to execute these pre-configured updates.

 ### CLI Walkthrough